 Sikalastic® DTE Primer

-Sikalastic® DTE Primer is a two-component, damp tolerant epoxy primer epoxy primer to consolidate substrates and enhance the adhesion of Sikalastic® RoofPRO Systems on damp or green concrete.
+Sikalastic® DTE Primer is a two-component, damp tolerant epoxy primer used to enhance the adhesion of Sikalastic® roofing and waterproofing systems on damp concrete.

 Usage